-Destination guides and travel tips for celebrating the Year of the Dragon
+Destination guides and travel tips for celebrating the Year of the Snake

-Bright red lanterns, dancing dragons, and firecrackers and fireworks – this carnival of colour is one of the most important holidays in Chinese culture, but Chinese New Year is also celebrated all over the world.
+Bright red lanterns, dancing dragons, firecrackers and fireworks – this carnival of colour is one of the most important holidays in Chinese culture, and Chinese New Year is celebrated all over the world.

 It marks the end of winter and the beginning of a new spring on the traditional Chinese lunar calendar.
-This year the Chinese New Year animal is the Dragon, representing authority, prosperity and good fortune.
-It officially begins on February 10, but as festivities run over many days and weeks, there are plenty of opportunity to get involved!
-Here are three destinations to visit for unforgettable Chinese New Year celebrations:
+This year, it's the Year of the Snake, representing wisdom, longevity and good fortune.
+It officially begins on 29 January, but as festivities run over many days and weeks, there are plenty of opportunity to get involved!
+Here are four destinations to visit for unforgettable Chinese New Year celebrations:

 A megacity of extraordinary sights, Beijing is a melting pot of ancient culture and modern energy, and the number of major sights to see in China’s capital makes it easy for visitors to create jam-packed itineraries and tick off multiple items on their bucket lists all in one trip.
 People flock from all over the world to celebrate Chinese New Year in Beijing, where festivals run for at least a week.